ANNUAL CHARGEBACK REPORT & STATISTICS

 At Midigator, we believe data analysis is one of the most impactful elements of a successful chargeback management strategy.
 Data-driven decisions produce far better results than guesses and assumptions.
 The Year in Chargebacks report is designed to help you recognize the value of data analysis and the role it can play in chargeback management.

 Ultimately, we want to help you create intelligent, effective strategies that will lead to a significant improvement to your bottom line.

 We hope this resource is valuable to you!

 The data in this study was collected from a subset of merchants who used Midigator to manage chargebacks for 12 consecutive months.
 These merchants were chosen because they represented a broad spectrum of billing models, industries, transaction volumes, and dispute management styles.

 What are the most important conclusions that can be drawn from The Year in Chargebacks?
-Here is a high-level overview of the most significant insights in the 2019 report and suggestions on how to respond.
+Here is a high-level overview of the most significant insights in the 2020 report and tangible recommendations for merchants to manage their own chargebacks.

 Why does The Year in Chargebacks report show a decrease in year-over-year trends when other studies indicate chargeback risks are intensifying?